The mission of “Digital Doctor” is to improve health outcomes for HIV+ orphans and vulnerable children and their families.

-- Strengthen the health outcomes for children in POL’s pediatric HIV care program
+- Improve health outcomes for children and families enrolled in POL’s pediatric HIV care program

-Digital Doctor promises to help us improve the health of children, increase school attendance, and teach income generating skills with a relatively small budget.
-A large percentage of the resources needed to implement the project have already been acquired (see list below).
+Digital Doctor promises to improve the health of children, and increase school attendance with a relatively small budget.

-This project promises to improve the health of children, increase school attendance, and provide income generating skills with a relatively small budget.
-In addition, this project will have a huge, and sustained impact on the community in a relatively short time of 12-18 months.
-Its implementation will allow us to optimize our record-keeping quality of care.
+This project promises to improve health outcomes and increase school attendance.
+We expect that this project will have a large and sustained impact on the community in a relatively short time period of time.